marina933/ansible-git/README.md

 # ansible all -i hosts -m command -a "apache2 -v"
 # ansible all -i hosts -m command -a "which apache2ctl"
 # ansible all -i hosts -m command -a "which apachectl"

+# playbook.yaml will create in each host same files and we have to run to:
+# under etc/apache2> (must be file apache2.conf, if is not here, we can run
+# sudo apt-get purge apache2
+# sudo apt-get install apache2

+# or

+# sudo mkdir /etc/apache2
+# sudo touch /etc/apache2/apache2.conf
+# sudo systemctl start apache2